qcovery/core/module/AvailabilityPlus/ReadMe.md

 - Add A+ parsing for SFX-Resolver
 - Add CrossRef to get DOIs to pass on to Unpaywall
 - rework availabilityplus-result-list.phtml and availabilityplus-result-list.phtml, only one Template might be necessary, potentially they might not be needed if parameter values can be obtained directly in [GetItemStatuses.php](src/AvailabilityPlus/AjaxHandler/GetItemStatuses.php#L94)
+- rework backend/source/driver handling to make sure it can be used with different backends, although at this point, the module will not work with backends not providing MARC-Data